Deyda/Evergreen-Script/README.md

 Line 1595 defines which package is downloaded (You can change the architecture).

 For VMWare Tools this is the x64 exe file.

+With VMWare Tools installation, the old installation, if present, is uninstalled first and a restart is requested.

+Then the script must be started again, so that the new version is installed cleanly.

 ### WinSCP
 Line 1628 defines which package is downloaded.